jandrewrfarrell/RUFUS/README.md

 This project is still under development and its not considered stable but you are free to use and any feedback is welcome.

+## Compiler Requirements

+**RUFUS requires the use of the gcc/4.9.2 compiler.**  If you are not using the gcc/4.9.2 compiler, RUFUS will not build and install properly.
+Please make sure that are using the gcc/4.9.2 compiler before you proceeed.

 ## Download and install
 ```
 git clone https://github.com/jandrewrfarrell/RUFUS.git